RingedPlanet/FITs_Scaling/README.md

 You are able to run code with any fits file and dynamically adjust scalings and vmin and vmax and have a dropdown menu for scaling types.
 The image will then quickly, dynamically render below.

+# Please be patient with the initial loading time of the FITs file.
+After that, things should load at a much faster rate.
+It may take a little time to adjust color, scaling, and output the buttons.
 # I suggest subsample of 10 to load FITS faster.
 # You can view the statistics and recommended scalings of the image by clicking on the buttons under the image
 # You can change the title, color, and save the image as png to your Jupyter Notebook file.